nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 We do, however, use terminology appropriate to NEST and neuroscience when specific and exact terms are needed, which is often.
-But explanations or references should be provided for clarity in introductory texts and the :ref:`sec_glossary`.
+But explanations or references should be provided for clarity in introductory texts and the :ref:`glossary`.

-If you have further questions about style rules not addressed here, use `the Microsoft style guide <https://docs.microsoft.com/en-us/style-guide/welcome/>`_ as a resource or ask on the :ref:`mailing list <nest_community>`.
+If you have further questions about style rules not addressed here, use `the Microsoft style guide <https://docs.microsoft.com/en-us/style-guide/welcome/>`_ as a resource or ask on the :ref:`mailing list <community>`.

 How to phrase content in NEST
 -----------------------------